daysmachine/tumblr-custom-css-generator/README.md

 # [tumblr-custom-css-generator](https://daysmachine.github.io/tumblr-custom-css-generator/)
 generates custom css for tumblr users!
+Designed to be used with the tumblr official theme.

 # contribution guidelines